guptakaran11/grasskode-website/content/post/travel/indonesia-bali.md

 ## Lembongan

 While we had initially planned on staying and chilling in Amed, making it our last destination, Parul's craving for a white sand beach drove us to find an alternate ending for the trip.
 We finalized on Nusa Lembongan, an island to the south east of Bali.
 Thus ensued another day of travel.
 We started early from Amed and reached Sanur towards mid-day.
-The traffic in Bali was rather hectic but surprisingly no one was honking horns or driving irresponsibly!
+The traffic in Bali was rather hectic but surprisingly no one was honking incessantly or driving irresponsibly!
 I had thought Indonesia to be much more like India in this regard.
 But I guess the lack of traffic sense is peculiar only to our part of the world.

 We reached Sanur too late to catch a public ferry to Lembongan.
 The alternatives being too costly, we decided to spend a day in Sanur, checking out the beachside, drinking cheap beer, bargaining for wind chimes, etc.